martinhild/CS50-my-solutions/project/README.md

 **IDE:**

-After some research, I learned that Android Studio is the official Integrated Development Environment (IDE) for Android app development.
+After some research, I learned that Android Studio is the official Integrated Development Environment for Android app development.

 **Programming Language:**